xpack-dev-tools/meson-build-xpack/README-RELEASE.md

 - select the `xpack-develop` branch
 - check the latest commits `npm run git-log`
-- update `CHANGELOG.md`, add a line like _- v0.61.5-1.1 published on npmjs.com_
+- update `CHANGELOG.md`, add a line like _* v0.61.5-1.1 published on npmjs.com_
 - commit with a message like _CHANGELOG: publish npm v0.61.5-1.1_
 - `npm pack` and check the content of the archive, which should list only the `package.json`, the `README.md`, `LICENSE` and `CHANGELOG.md`;
   possibly adjust `.npmignore`
-- `npm version 0.61.5-1.1`; the first 5 numbers are the same as the GitHub release; the sixth number is the npm specific version
+- `npm version 0.61.5-1.1`; the first 4 numbers are the same as the GitHub release; the fifth number is the npm specific version
 - the commits and the tag should have been pushed by the `postversion` script;
   if not, push them with `git push origin --tags`
-- `npm publish --tag next` (use `--access public` when publishing for the first time)
+- `npm publish --tag next` (use `npm publish --access public` when publishing for the first time; add the `next` tag)

 After a few moments the version will be visible at: